Oven ribs are a great option for easy barbecue at home.

 Basically, our Cheater BBQ Oven Ribs kick ass.
 Here’s what to do:

 Dry Rub—The three basic components of a dry rub are salt, pepper, and paprika—it’s really the smoke you want to taste.
 Make up your own mix or buy one all ready to go.
 We like to add a little brown sugar to a rub for ribs to add a little caramelized flavor to the meat.

 The Ribs—Baby back loin ribs are short, spares are long.
 Meatiness depends on the rack.
 Both are good and get what you like.
 We usually buy them at Walmart or Costco.
 Open the ribs, flip them over bone side up, and look for the silvery membrane covering the meat and bones.
-If it’s still on there (sometimes they take it off), take your finger or a spoon handle and, holding the ribs with a paper towel, lift up the membrane and pull it off.
+If it’s still on there (sometimes they take it off), take your finger or a spoon handle and, holding the ribs with a paper towel or needle-nose pliers, lift up the membrane and pull it off.
 It might take a few tries but you’ll quickly get the hang of it and your ribs will taste better without the chewy layer.